-LED color Description

-Solid green Power is on.

-Solid amber The satellite is booting.

-Blinking amber The satellite's firmware is resetting to its factory default settings.
+LED color Description Blinking amber The satellite's firmware is resetting to its factory default settings.
 Blinking red The satellite's firmware is corrupted.
 Off Power is not supplied

 The following table describes the LED behavior for an satellite LED that is on the front of the satellite.